A geometric approach to equivariant factorization homology and nonabelian Poincar\'e duality: Nonabelian Poincar e Duality for -framed manifolds

 We shall look at functions from the conjugacy classes of subgroups of $G$ to $\bZ_{\geq -1}$ and typically denote such a function by $\nu$.
 We say that a $G$-CW complex $X$ has dimension $\leq \nu$ if its cells of orbit type $G/H$ all have dimensions $\leq \nu(H)$, and that a $G$-space $X$ is $\nu$-connected if $X^H$ is $\nu(H)$-connected for all subgroups $H\subgroup G$, that is, $\pi_k(X^H) = 0$ for $k \leq \nu(H)$.
 We allow $\nu(H)=-1$ for the case $X^H=\varnothing$.

-For the purpose of induction in this paper, we use the following \emph{ad hoc} definition: \begin{defn} A based $G$-CW complex is a union of $G$-spaces $X^n$ obtained by inductively gluing cells to $X^{-1} = \mathrm{pt}$.
-We refer to the base point as $*$.
-And we do NOT count the point in $X^{-1}$ as a cell for a based $G$-CW complex, excluding it from counting the dimension as well.
+It is worth pointing out that this notion of dimension should be more appropriately called the cell dimension.
+(It is \emph{not} the dimension of $X^H$, as we explain shortly.)
+It gives information on which cells to consider in an induction.
+For the purpose of induction, we use the following \emph{ad hoc} definition in this paper: \begin{defn} A based $G$-CW complex is a union of $G$-spaces $X^n$ obtained by inductively gluing cells to $X^0$, a disjoint union of orbits plus a disjoint base point $*$.
+(The gluing maps are non-based maps.)
+In a based map out of $X$, the base point $*$ has no freedom but to be sent to the base point.
+So we do NOT count it as a cell for a based $G$-CW complex, excluding it from counting the dimension as well.
+It then makes sense to write $X^{-1} = *$.
 This is not the same as a based $G$-CW complex in \cite[Page 18]{MayAlaska}, where the base point is put in the 0-skeleton $X^0$. \end{defn}

 Fix a subgroup $H \subgroup G$.
+A function $\nu$ from the conjugacy classes of subgroups of $G$ to $\bZ_{\geq -1}$ induces a function from the conjugacy classes of subgroups of $H$ to $\bZ_{\geq -1}$, which we still call $\nu$.
 We have the double coset formula